FlavScents AInsights Entry for Tannic Acid (CAS: 1401-55-4)

 3. Natural Occurrence & Formation

-Tannic acid is naturally found in various plant sources, including oak bark, gallnuts, sumac, and tea leaves.
+Tannic acid is naturally found in various plant sources, including oak bark, gallnuts, and certain fruits like grapes and persimmons.
 It is formed through the esterification of gallic acid with glucose.
-In the context of natural flavors, tannic acid is often derived from plant extracts and is considered a natural component in many traditional food products.
+In the context of "natural flavor" or "natural fragrance" designations, tannic acid is often derived from plant extracts, aligning with consumer preferences for natural ingredients.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs